viniarck/fluvio-ex/README.md

 ### Producer

 This snippet illustrates a `Producer` connected to a `"lobby"` topic.
 Initially, a string "hello" is sent and flushed, after that, more three strigs `"are"`, `"you"`, `"there?"` are sent and asserted.
-Finally, string numbers from 1 to 20 are sent asynchronously in chunk of 10 with a flush between each iteration.
-If you're going to try to send and await records asynchronusly make sure that it's OK for your application and also benchmark to confirm if the overhead and async approach being used is beneficial, `Fluvio.Producer` also has options like `linger_ms`, batch_size_bytes` and `compression` can influence the throughput outcome:
+Finally, integers from 1 to 20 mapped as strings are sent asynchronously in chunk of 10 performing a flush between each iteration.
+If you're going to send and await records asynchronusly, make sure that it's suitable and benefitial to your application:

 ```elixir